Abu Bakr al-Razi: Al-Hawi

-The Virtuous Life (al-Hawi الحاوي).

-This monumental medical encyclopedia in nine volumes—known in Europe also as The Large Comprehensive or Continens Liber (جامع الكبير) ——contains considerations and criticism on the Greek philosophers Aristotle and Plato, and expresses innovative views on many subjects.
+This 23-volume medical textbook sets the foundation of gynecology, obstetrics, oncology and chemotherapy, and ophthalmic surgery.
+It also contains considerations and criticism on Aristotle and Plato and expresses innovative views on many subjects.
 Because of this book alone, many scholars consider al-Razi the greatest medical doctor of the Middle Ages.

-The al-Hawi is not a formal medical encyclopedia, but a posthumous compilation of al-Razi's working notebooks, which included knowledge gathered from other books as well as original observations on diseases and therapies, based on his own clinical experience.
-It is significant since it contains a celebrated monograph on smallpox, the earliest one known.
+Al-Hawi is not a formal medical encyclopedia but a posthumous compilation of al-Razi's working notebooks, which included knowledge gathered from other books as well as original observations on diseases and therapies based on his own clinical experience.
+It is significant since it contains a monograph on smallpox, one of the earliest known.
 It was translated into Latin in 1279 by Faraj ben Salim, a physician of Sicilian-Jewish origin employed by Charles of Anjou, and after which it had a considerable influence in Europe.

-The al-Hawi also criticized the views of Galen, after al-Razi had observed many clinical cases which did not follow Galen's descriptions of fevers.
+Al-Hawi also criticized the views of Galen after al-Razi had observed many clinical cases that did not follow Galen's descriptions of fevers.
 For example, he stated that Galen's descriptions of urinary ailments were inaccurate as he had only seen three cases, while al-Razi had studied hundreds of such cases in hospitals of Baghdad and Rey.